salesforce/policy_sentry/docs/user-guide/command-cheat-sheet.rst

   * Option 2: Actions Mode.
 Specify a list of actions.
 It will write the IAM Policy for you, but you will have to fill in the ARNs.
 See the documentation for more details.

 *
-  ``write-policy-dir``\ : This can be helpful in the Terraform use case.
-For more information, see the wiki.
+  ``write-policy-dir``\ : This can be helpful in writing batches of JSON policy files at a time.

 * ``query``: Query the IAM database tables.
 This can help when filling out the Policy Sentry templates, or just querying the database for quick knowledge.